GiovaniCaprison/The-Task-Flows/README.md

 - `api`: Contains all of the code for running the backend API
 - `ui`: Contains all of the code for the UI of the website
-- `cfn (hidden)`: Contains the CloudFormation template for the website
+- `cdk (hidden)`: Contains the CDK package used to deploy the infrastructure used by the website